 Munger, Tolles & Olson has been counsel to major corporations in their most sensitive antitrust matters, as well as counsel to smaller entities that need guidance in structuring their activities to minimize the risk of challenge under federal and state competition laws.
 Our clients in antitrust matters include major entertainment companies, oil corporations, technology firms, and one of the nation’s most prominent pharmaceutical companies.
-Our lawyers handles class actions, business-to-business disputes, multi-jurisdictional proceedings, government investigations and Federal Trade Commission proceedings and counsels clients on all aspects of antitrust concerns in corporate transactions.
+Our lawyers handle class actions, business-to-business disputes, multi-jurisdictional proceedings, government investigations and Federal Trade Commission proceedings and counsel clients on all aspects of antitrust concerns in corporate transactions.
 We also frequently handle major matters at the intersection of antitrust and patent laws.

 We have represented businesses in cases alleging price-fixing, monopolization in standard-setting, Robinson-Patman violations, resale price maintenance, bundled discounting, tying, refusals to deal, and other forms of alleged antitrust violations.
 Many of these cases resulted in favorable summary judgments, jury verdicts, and appellate court opinions establishing important principles of antitrust law.

 We are proud to count among our antitrust lawyers Glenn D. Pomerantz, who was tapped in 2011 by the U.S. Department of Justice to serve as co-lead trial counsel in its antitrust case against the AT&T Inc./T-Mobile USA Inc. merger.
 The merger was abandoned later in the year.